Bandhukkal Sathrukkal: Soundtrack

-The music was composed by noushad ali himself, who debuted as a music director through this film.
+The music was composed by sreekumaran thampi himself, who debuted as a music director through this film.
 All songs were sung by K. J. Yesudas and K. S. Chithra, and became chartbusters.
 The cassettes featuring these songs had a record sale then, having sold one lakh copies within a week after the release.
 The songs are still very popular among the masses.
 Sreekumaran Thampi received a golden disc for these songs.
 The album was released by Magnasound Records.
 It was only 21 years later that he composed for another film, titled Ammakkoru Tharattu.
 Until then, he composed songs for many TV serials, all made by himself.